spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/advanced-usage/adding-extra-files-to-the-zip.md

 ---
-title: Adding Extra Files to the Zip
+title: Adding Extra Files to the zip
 ---

 When performing a backup the package will create a zip file containing all files that need to be